 We can provide you with both compulsory basic insurance and various supplementary insurance policies.
 Here are the main differences.

-Basic insurance is compulsory for all Swiss residents.
-This provides basic medical care in the event of illness, accidents and maternity.
+Basic insurance is obligatory for all Swiss residents.
+It provides basic medical care in the event of illness, accidents and maternity.

 You receive certain benefits from supplementary insurance, which the basic insurance (compulsory health insurance) does not or only partly covers.
 This includes complementary treatments, convalescence, dental treatments, rescue costs or preventative health measures.

 Supplementary insurance covers additional needs related to your health.